Saturday morning cuppings at East Pole Coffee Co.

-When we brew coffee, we are faced with an onslaught of variables to sort through, from what to brew it with to grind size to ratio.
+When we brew coffee, we're faced with an onslaught of variables to sort through, from what to brew it with to grind size to ratio.
 So how do you properly evaluate the quality of a coffee without yielding too much influence to a single variable?
 Like many specialty coffee professionals, at East Pole, we frequently set up cuppings to taste coffee –– our own coffees, coffees we're considering buying, other roasters' coffees.

 What is a coffee cupping?

 A coffee cupping is a universal baseline for evaluating coffees.

 As the coffee progressively cools and the grounds sink to the bottom of the bowl, we use those spoons to take tablespoon-sized slurps of the coffee, evaluating its quality: flavor, aftertaste, acidity, body, balance, sweetness, uniformity, and cleanliness.

 We host public cuppings in our roastery on the last Saturday of each month.
-They're free, open to the public, and always fresh, introducing new themes and coffees to taste every week.
+They're free, open to the public, and always fresh, introducing new themes and coffees.
 Sign-ups begin at 9:30 a.m.
+See you there!